NWEenglish/GVSU-CIS641-Sea-Pound/docs/software_requirements_specification_final.md

 # Change Management Plan
-This section describes how the system has thus far been tested, how to install the software and operate the software, and then how to report any bugs.

-The 2D Tank Game has been thoroughly tested by multiple parties.
-The game was sent to several individuals, each with unique experience in both software, gaming, and testing.
-Beta testers found minimal bugs, minimal items of confusion, and minimal enhancement requests.
-After completing those tasks, beta testers reported no further causes of concern.

-The software can be installed by visiting the repository and downloading TankGame.zip.
-From there, unzip the file and place it in your desired folder.
-The game can then be launched by opening that folder and running the executable file.
-While running the program, the user can open the Controls section in the Main Menu and see how to operate the player's tank while in the game.

-All bugs and enhancement requests should be submitted on the repository in the form of an issue with the "Bug" or 'Enhancement" tag.
-The dev team will immediately be notified and will notify the user when the issue is resolved.
+This section describes the benefits of implementing this new piece of software.

+The application is very easy to use right away.
+All that is required is to download the folder, unzip the folder, and then run the executable.
+The game was created using the Unity Game Engine and C#, which means internal teams are already familiar with the software and maintaining will not be an issue.
+Additionally, the program provides a "Controls" section on the main menu, and this will provide the user with all the information required to begin using the application.

+Management will not need to worry about any downtime during the changeover because the application has already gone through extensive beta testing.
+Therefore, the software will deploy via parallel conversion; we'll begin rolling out on 12/1/2022 and will have a hard deadline to transition on 12/14/2022.

+All bugs that are discovered should be submitted via a GitHub issue.
+The team will review and complete all issues submitted, with a goal of resolution within 24 hours.

 # Traceability Links
-This section links together the use case diagrams, class diagrams, and activity diagrams with their respective requirement.
+This section links together the use case descriptions, use case diagrams, class diagrams, and activity diagrams with their respective requirements.

 ## Use Case Description Traceability
 | Artifact ID | Artifact Name | Requirement ID |